-Private Pilots Licence (PPL) / Light Aircraft Pilots Licence (LAPL) Training
+Private Pilots Licence (PPL) / National Private Pilots Licence (NPPL) Training

-The UK Civil Aviation Authority syllabus for PPL/LAPL training consists of Nine subjects (not including the FRTOL).
+The UK Civil Aviation Authority syllabus for PPL training consists of Nine subjects (not including the FRTOL).
 Five of these are common to fixed wing and helicopter pilots:

 - Air Law (PPL010)